Monday, 22 September 2025

 Q&A Addendum:

 I would like to add to my 2nd Q&A answer that I am a collector who owns a number of antique arcade machines.
 My main interest is preserving eremeka machines.
 I work towards that goal by helping preserve eremeka culture.
+My contribution towards that goal is this database.

 1973 Jumbo - ジャンボ by 日本自動販売機 (Nihon Jidô Hanbaiki — Nihon Jihan) & 昭和遊園機械 (Showa Yuen Kikai)